sguzunov/docs/docs/developers/01_configuration/01_system/system-configuration.md

 ## Window Settings

-Global window settings will be overridden per application by the [application configuration](../application/index.html) settings.
+Global Glue42 Window settings are found under the `"windows"` top-level key of the `system.json` file of [**Glue42 Enterprise**](https://glue42.com/enterprise/) and can be overridden per application by the [application configuration](../application/index.html) settings.

 ### Sticky Button